Craft beer: Canned beer

+The American Can Company developed the first beer can in 1933 after years of researching how to create a can that would hold a pressurized carbonated beverage.
+They also created a special coating on the inside of a can to prevent a metallic taste from affecting the beer.
+The first can of beer was sold on January 24, 1935, when the American Can Company partnered with New Jersey–based Gottfried Krueger Brewing Company, delivering two thousand cans of Krueger's Finest Beer and Krueger's Cream Ale to people in Richmond, Virginia.
+By the end of the year, 37 breweries were canning their beer.

+In the United Kingdom, the Felinfoel Brewery sold the first canned beer in Europe in January 1936.

+In 1962, a brewing company in Pittsburgh introduced the first self-opening can, which later became a pull ring tab, eliminating the need for a separate opening device.

 The use of cans by craft brewers doubled between 2012 and 2014, with over 500 companies in the United States using cans to package their beverages.
 Previously associated with the major brewing corporations, cans are now favored by craft brewers for numerous reasons: cans are impervious to oxygen, beer-degrading light does not affect canned beer, canned beer is more portable since less room is required for storage or transportation, canned beer cools more quickly, and cans have a greater surface area for wraparound designs and decorations.

-The perception that bottles lead to a taste that is superior to canned beer has been called "just kind of dated", as most aluminum cans are lined with a polymer coating that protects the beer from the problematic metal.
+The perception that bottles lead to a taste that is superior to canned beer has been called "just kind of dated," as most aluminum cans are lined with a polymer coating that protects the beer from the problematic metal.
 However, since drinking directly from a can may still result in a metallic taste, most craft brewers recommend pouring beer into a glass prior to consumption.
-In June 2014, the BA estimated 3% of craft beer is sold in cans, 60% is sold in bottles, and kegs represent the remainder of the market.
+In June 2014, the BA estimated 3% of craft beer in the United States is sold in cans, 60% is sold in bottles, and kegs represent the remainder of the market.

 Between 2015 and 2020, the proportion of craft beer packaged in cans in the UK increased nearly tenfold to 4.9 percent.